 The solution architecture was designed considering all the business requirements.
 We’ve considered a role-based access control (RBAC) with three different roles to enable access level management.
 Users' permissions can be configured via settings on User groups level.
-You can get acquainted with QMS Business Architecture by clicking on the link.
+You can get acquainted with QMS Business Architecture.
 Our team has also implemented core logical modules, features, and logical layers such as management of Documents, Actions, Training Records, and Human Resources to bring more value to our Customer.
-The interconnection of modules and solution elements is presented on the scheme here.
+The interconnection of modules and solution elements is presented on the detailed product scheme.

 So far, our architects have helped our client:

 - Built solid software architecture with sophisticated business logic aligning with business needs

 - Created and configured a reliable environment for the development process

 - Successfully migrated from on-premises to cloud with a refactoring strategy